 Development and Validation of Digital Pathology

 Digital pathology means the use of technology to accelerate and improve the workflow in pathology laboratories.
 It focused on data management based on information generated from digitized specimen slides by using virtual microscopy.
-This virtual microscopy uses digital scanners to capture digital slides, store them, analyze them and finally, share it with the scientist.
+This virtual microscopy uses digital scanners to capture digital slides, store them, analyze them and finally, share them with the scientist.
 These scanners mimic the conventional microscope with additional software that visualizes and analyzes the captured images.

 The practice of digital pathology, also called Whole-Slide Imaging (WSI) saves time on tasks, such as inspecting glass slides and analyzing tissue samples directly from the slide.
 This saved time can be allocated for diagnostic purposes.